BarbyKelly/Project-1/README.md

 #### Features Left to Implement

-- To adjust Image label on Benefits page
 - make diclaimer popup
 - add frequency video under energy tools
 Due to unforseen circumstances I was not able to work on the project for some of the days, I made Student Care aware of this.
 I opted to submit project on the due date